d-s-d/intercourse-rs/README.md

 ### Systems engineering

-This is a completely random, small set of examples of companies and projects that adopted Rust for the mission-critical systems components.
+This is a completely random, small set of examples of companies and projects that adopted Rust for the mission-critical system components.
 I provocatively mention some projects that rewrote some of their services from golang to Rust.

 * AWS chose Rust to implement [Firecracker](https://aws.amazon.com/blogs/opensource/why-aws-loves-rust-and-how-wed-like-to-help/), a virtualization technology that allows the launch of lightweight micro-virtual machines (microVMs) in a fraction of a second.